PRIMAL

 teaser

-To build a motor system of the interactive avatar, it is essential to develop a generative motion model that drives the body to move through 3D space in a perpetual, realistic, controllable, and responsive manner.
-Although motion generation has been extensively studied, most methods do not support "embodied intelligence" due to their offline setting, slow speed, limited motion lengths, or unnatural movements.
-To overcome these limitations, we propose PRIMAL, an autoregressive diffusion model that is learned with a two-stage paradigm, inspired by recent advances in foundation models.
-In the pretraining stage, the model learns motion dynamics from a large number of sub-second motion segments, providing "motor primitives" from which more complex motions are built.
-In the adaptation phase, we employ a ControlNet-like adaptor to fine-tune the motor control for semantic action generation and spatial target reaching.
-Experiments show that physics effects emerge from our training.
-Given a single-frame initial state, our model not only generates unbounded, realistic, and controllable motion, but also enables the avatar to be responsive to induced impulses in real time.
-In addition, we can effectively and efficiently adapt our base model to few-shot personalized actions and the task of spatial control.
+We formulate the motor system of an interactive avatar as a generative motion model that can drive the body to move through 3D space in a perpetual, realistic, controllable, and responsive manner.
+Although human motion generation has been extensively studied, many existing methods lack the responsiveness and realism of real human movements.
+Inspired by recent advances in foundation models, we propose PRIMAL, which is learned with a two-stage paradigm.
+In the pretraining stage, the model learns body movements from a large number of sub-second motion segments, providing a generative foundation from which more complex motions are built.
+This training is fully unsupervised without annotations.
+Given a single-frame initial state during inference, the pretrained model not only generates unbounded, realistic, and controllable motion, but also enables the avatar to be responsive to induced impulses in real time.
+In the adaptation phase, we employ a novel ControlNet-like adaptor to fine-tune the base model efficiently, adapting it to new tasks such as few-shot personalized action generation and spatial target reaching.
 Evaluations show that our proposed method outperforms state-of-the-art baselines.
-We leverage the model to create a real-time character animation system in Unreal Engine that is highly responsive and natural.
+We leverage the model to create a real-time character animation system in Unreal Engine that feels highly responsive and natural.

 Demo Videos